Tomb of Dai Anga

-The Tomb of Dai Anga, also known as the Gulabi Bagh, is a 17th-century Mughal tomb complex located in the Mughal-era suburb of Begampura, outside the Walled City of Lahore, Pakistan.
+The Tomb of Dai Anga (مقبرہ دائی انگہ), also known as the Gulabi Bagh (گلابی باغ), is a 17th-century Mughal tomb complex located in the Mughal-era suburb of Begampura, outside the Walled City of Lahore, Pakistan.

 Background

 The gateway to the tomb predates the mausoleum by 16 years, is embellished with kashi kari, or Kashan-style tile work.

 The mausoleum was built in honour of Dai Anga, the wet nurse of Shah Jahan, and wife of Murad Khan of Bikaner.
 It is located along the Grand Trunk Road on one of the former routes between Lahore and Delhi.
 It is also located close to the 17th century tomb of Hazrat Ishaan, and the 18th century Cypress Tomb.

 History

 The underside of the tomb's dome still features some Mughal-era frescoes.

 The façade of the structure still has some kashi kari tile work.

 The tomb of Dai Anga features a gateway that predates the tomb's construction.
 Built in 1655 C.E. by the Persian nobleman Mirza Sultan Baig, the gateway was originally the entrance to a pleasure garden.
 The original garden was square in shape, and had measured 250 Guz on each side.

 In 1671 C.E., the pleasure garden was repurposed into a tomb for the wet-nurse of the Mughal Emperor Shah Jahan, and wife to Murad Khan, magistrate of Bikaner under the Emperor Jehangir.
 A new mausoleum was constructed in the centre of the garden, which over the centuries has been encroached upon by neighbouring structures, with only a narrow strip of garden between the tomb and gateway remaining.